 Initiated by the Paris Institute for Advanced Study and the RFIEA Foundation, WPRN is the first global, real-time directory of research & research resources on the societal and human impacts of the Covid-19 pandemic.
-Launched at the end of April 2020, it currently lists more than 500 initiatives and research projects from around the world.
+Launched at the end of April 2020, it currently lists 600 initiatives and research projects from around the world.

 With Saadi Lahlou, Director of the Paris Institute for Advanced Study, and Olivier Bouin, Director of the RFIEA Foundation, both leading coordinators of the World Pandemic Research Network.